kubernetes/website/docs/concepts/policy/pod-security-policy.md

 - *Controlled by a boolean*: Fields of this type default to the most restrictive value.
-- *Controlled by an allowable set*: Fields of this type are checked against the set to ensure their value is allowed.
+- *Controlled by an allowable set*: Fields of this type are checked against the set to ensure their values are allowed.
 - *Controlled by a strategy*: Items that have a strategy to provide a mechanism to generate the value and a mechanism to ensure that a specified value falls into the set of allowable values.